Hilda Hanbury

-Hilda Louise Hanbury (née Alcock; 16 January 1875 – 23 December 1961) was a British actress and stage beauty.
+Hilda Louise Hanbury (née Alcock; 16 January 1875–23 December 1961) was a British actress and stage beauty.
 Her grandsons are Edward, James, and Robert Fox, while her great-grandchildren include Emilia, Laurence, Jack and Freddie Fox.

 Early life

 Hanbury was born in St Pancras, London to surveyor and estate agent Matthew Henry Alcock (1841–1911) and his wife Elisabeth née Davis (1845–1916).
-Her older sister Lily Hanbury (1874–1908; born Lillian Florence Alcock) was also an actress.
-Their mutual cousin was actress Julia Neilson.
+Her older sister Lily Hanbury (1873–1908; born Lillian Florence Alcock) was also an actress.
+Their cousin was actress Julia Neilson.

 Lily and Hilda had a pet dog named "Wobbles" who died in 1900 and is buried in Hyde Park pet cemetery.
 A report in the London journal The Wheelwoman & Society Cycling News of 14 August 1897 states that Hilda and her sister learned to ride bicycles at the Empire Cycle School in Tavistock Place, which was unusual for women of the time.